sverweij/dependency-cruiser/doc/faq.md

     - add it to the documentation of the -T option
 - In `test/report` add unit tests that prove your reporter does what it intends.

-## Does it work with my monorepo?

-Absolutely.
-For every cruised module the closest `package.json` file is used to determine if a package was declared as dependency.